pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     such as those proposed in [related
     projects](/wiki/Related_Projects "wikilink").
 But SXP does not promote any such scheme in particular.
--   Envision novel economic systems.
+-   Help suggest improved economic systems.
 Solidarity and ecology are natural aims, and there should be some [ways of raising taxes](/wiki/Raising_Taxes "wikilink") on the virtual markets.
 But SXP does not promote any such vision or method in particular.